Weight management for adults

 In the interim, we have described below the current support that is available for adults.
 There are also services available for patients who either have or are at risk of diabetes.

 The following sources of support are available to all.
+We recommend that individuals first explore self-care support.

 - Your healthy kitchen: Video and written recipes describing how to cook traditional South Asian meals with a healthy twist.